Ernest Buckmaster: Career

+Later life

+Aged 38, Buckmaster married Dorothy Laura Cook on Wednesday 12 February 1936 at the chapel of the Methodist Ladies' College, Melbourne.
+Now living at Riddell Parade, Elsternwick, Melbourne, after two years, Buckmaster was divorced by his wife on Monday 14 November 1938 on the grounds of repeated acts of misconduct.
+They had no children.
+He then married Florence Botting in Melbourne in February 1939.

-He died on 18 October 1968 at his home at Warrandyte.
-He was survived by his wife and their five children.
+He died on Friday 18 October 1968 at his home at Warrandyte.
+He was survived by his wife Florence and their five children.
 His grave is in the Lilydale cemetery.

+Recognition and legacies

 Buckmaster's self-portrait, which was a finalist in the 1936 Archibald Prize, is in the Art Gallery of New South Wales.

-Some of Buckmaster's work is on extended loan from his family to The Hotel Windsor in Melbourne.

-As well as the Archibald prize he received the National Gallery of Victoria Award (1941) and twice won the Albury Art Prize (1950 and 1963).
+As well as the 1932 Archibald Prize he received the 1941 National Gallery of Victoria Award, and twice won the Albury Art Prize (in 1950 and 1963).

-Although an accomplished painter of portraits and still life subjects, he is best known for his landscapes.
-Those he generally painted En plein air rather than from photographs.
+His portraits included etcher John Shirlow (1869–1936), in oil.

+Buckmaster's autobiography So far: The art of Ernest Buckmaster was published in 1951.

+Some of Buckmaster's work is on extended loan from his family to the 1883 Hotel Windsor in Melbourne.